hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

 > [!example] Top bar (1)
-> A lot of tools and access to more settings are from the drop down displayed there
+> Here you have access to more tools, as well as various settings for your window and project.

 > [!example] Tabs (2)
-> Where all opened tabs are showed
+> Where all opened tabs are shown

 > [!example] Details panel (3)
 > When you select an actor or asset, its properties and settings appear here, allowing you to tweak and configure various parameters.